-A&P Sommer Foundation enables France’s 1st judicial assistance dog
+A&P Sommer Foundation enables France’s 1st judicial assistance or “victim support” dog

 On March 14, 2019, the A&P Sommer Foundation helped inaugurate the first judicial assistance dog in France.
 The ceremony took place at the Cahors courthouse (southwest France), where black laborador Lol is set to become a common figure.
 Lol’s role will be to help crime victims, especially children, relax and find their words more easily during legal and judicial proceedings.